Binge Eating Disorder Treatment

 - Section 3 uses your responses from the second section to provide you with additional self-help recommendations and resources targeted to your specific needs.

-It is important to have realistic expectations as you embark on your journey towards recovery from binge-eating.
+It is important to have realistic expectations as you embark on your binge eating disorder treatment journey.
 Attempting to change longstanding coping methods is no easy feat, so you must assume there will be challenges ahead.
 Do not expect success to occur overnight, as change and recovery take time.
 We believe you will make positive progress, but setbacks along the way are a natural part of the process.
 We encourage you to persist with the program, especially when it gets tough, as people can, and do, recover from problems with binge-eating, and you can too.

 Getting to know yourself: Establishing your baseline